 I know there are people out there saying…”Ain’t nobody got time for that”.

 But if you do have the time or inclination or maybe you just want to see how I’ve gone nuts trying to get my favorite cloth diapers to last forever… here are my Top 5 Techniques (in reverse to build suspense!)

 Number Five Possibly Overboard Technique: Hanging EVERYTHING to Dry

 I’m not talking about hanging because you have no dryer.
 I’m not even talking about doing it because you want to save on energy and the electric bill.
 I’m talking about hanging everything just for the pure reason of not exposing anything to excessive heat in the dryer.
 We aren’t talking just shells either…but every single insert, doubler, fitted and cover you own.
 I’ve not done this myself.
 I just don’t have enough clothes pins!
-I do hang dry my shells.
+I do hang dry my shells and wet bags.
 Which leads me to Technique Number Four…

 Number Four Possibly Overboard Technique: Only hanging shells from the side or lying flat to dry

 I once posted a pic on Facebook of my shells hanging over my washer and dryer happily drying out.
 I was quickly told that I was KILLING my elastic.
 The proper way to hang them was to instead do so from the side and to fully support the full length of the cloth diaper.
 Obviously lying flat to dry was offered as the highest level of protection.
 The idea behind this is that the weight of the wet diaper will prematurely strain the elastics.
 While this might be true of all in ones, covers should be fine.
 I feel like if hanging a cover the wrong way wears out the elastic quickly, the elastic might have been junk from the start.